finos/common-domain-model/documentation/source/documentation.rst

 How Does It Work
 """"""""""""""""

 The process model is systematically translated into executable code for the Java representation of the CDM using purpose-built technology as described in the `Code Generation Section`_.
-The CDM data model and process model specifications can also be translated into a number of other modern, widely adopted and freely available programming languages are currently supported, as noted below:
+The CDM data model and process model specifications can also be translated into a number of other modern, widely adopted and freely available programming languages, as noted below:

 * Java
 * Scala